abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 To use the shortcode, read the following instructions.

-### Code and files usage
+### Images folders structure

-In the page you want to use the shortcode, create the subfolder/s to store your images, and put some images in them (pre-resized and with EXIF data in the `ImageDescription` field of the jpegs).
+In the page you want to use the shortcode, create the subfolder/s to store your images, in the format `slider-XX`.
 The format must be `slider-XX`, as the `slider-` part is hardcoded in the template.
 For example:

     .                   # page folder
     ├── ...